Harleythetech/e-canteen-project/docs/08-staff-guide.md

 Click the pencil icon to rename or toggle active status.

 **Deleting a Category:**
+Click the trash icon and confirm in the modal that appears.
 Only possible if the category has no products.
 The system will show an error if you try to delete a category with products.

 ---